 Steve ALWAYS has had a knack for vocal impressions!
-While still a teen, Steve was co-founder, along with Ray Pepperell (DK's East Bay Ray), of a rockabilly revival/oldies show band "Crius'n".
-They averaged 250 shows a year for almost 10 years.
-Concerts in the Park, Sports Stadiums (PICS SHOWS THEM AT SF's CANDLESTICK PARK), casinos, nightclubs, TV, radio, corporate events, even a brief tour with the legendary WOLFMAN JACK and San Francisco's Candlestick Park!
-Steve and Ray penned the novelty do-wop send up 45 single "Vickie's Hickey" which became a regional hit.
-At Union Square in '76, Steve won an Elvis contest which led him to the brief meeting with Elvis backstage at the Cow Palace!
-Band ended when Ray started Dead Kennedys, and Steve started Steve One & the Shades.
+While still a teen, Steve was co-founder, with East Bay Ray, of the rockabilly revival/oldies show band "Cruis'n".
+They played EVERYWHERE, clubs, car shows, TV, radio, concerts, casinos, corporate events, a brief tour with the legendary WOLFMAN JACK and San Francisco's Candlestick Park!
+Steve and Ray penned the novelty do-wop send-up 45 single "Vickie's Hickey", a regional hit.
+At Union Square in '76, Steve won an Elvis contest which led to a brief meeting with Elvis himself at the Cow Palace!
+Later, Ray started punk pioneers Dead Kennedys, and Steve started a new band, Steve One & the Shades

 "STEVE ONE & THE SHADES"